Azure/azure-storage-fuse/README.md

     * [OPTIONAL] **--stream-cache-mb=500** : Limit total amount of data being cached in memory to conserve memory footprint of blobfuse.
     * [OPTIONAL] **--max-blocks-per-file=3** : Maximum number of blocks to be cached in memory for a read streaming.
     * [OPTIONAL] **--block-size-mb=16** : Size (in MB) of a block to be downloaded during streaming.
 If configured block-size is <= 64MB then block will be downloaded in a single thread.
 For higher block size parts of it will be downloaded in parallel. "--max-concurrency" parameter can be used to control parallelism factor.
 When higher block size is configured, memory usage of blobfuse will be high as these blocks are cached in memory only.
+    * [OPTIONAL] **--ignore-open-flags=falgs** : There are certain flags in Open file-system call.
+If file handle is open with those flags then read/write operations fail at times.
+This CLI option allows user to supress those flags and blobfuse will ignore them while opening a file handle.
+Ignored flags are O_SYNC and O_DIRECT.

 ### Valid authentication setups: